RhymeForge ยท Word page

 Perfect rhymes

-Every time I write import, the next line wants ignored.
+Every time I write import, the next line wants escort.

 Family rhymes